-Composing a decent open-ended question is a skill: It should provoke the respondents to give helpful data, yet in addition give them the flexibility to react as they want.
+Composing decent open ended questions is a skill: It should provoke the respondents to give helpful data, yet in addition give them the flexibility to react as they want.

 1. Open Ended Questions enable collect more detail